TobleMiner/website/about.md

 </ul>

-If you don't care that your message is public, my [Twitter][twitter] is also a very good option, although I use it mostly to rant about about things.
+If you don't care that your message is public, my [Twitter][twitter] is also a very good option, although I use it mostly to rant about things.

 For Instant Messaging, I don't really use anything besides XMPP ("Jabber") at [ole@elomatreb.eu][xmpp].